ckaestne/seai/lectures/06_tradeoffs/tradeoffs.md

 Interpretability?
 * Which ML methods satisfy the constraints?
 * Which methods are pareto optimal?
-* Which method would you choose under what prority?
+* Which method would you choose under what priority?

 <!-- ---- -->
 <!-- ## Selection: Cheat Sheet -->